 Why do we need to raise funds?

 Fundraising is an essential part of today’s health care.
-Our objective is to transform health care by raising funds for equipment, research, education and renovations.
+Our objective is to make a vital impact on health care by raising funds for equipment, research, education and renovations.

 Doesn’t the government provide the funding needed?